 If you’ve dosed correctly, you should notice reduction in your symptoms, whether that’s anxiety, pain, or insomnia.
 If you don’t feel any improvement, move your dose up day by day until you feel better OR you may need a different product.
 Note that you should use the oil consistently every day to get the best results.
 You can take as much as 100 mg or more (which, as far as I can tell, is impossible to find as a dosage in any quality CBD product unfortunately, though I HAVE seen these dosages in hemp oil), whatever works for you.

 If you need a higher dose, you may want to consider the powder form in capsules, but they’re more pricey.
 The caps usually start around 25mg per pill.
 Other methods of delivery include vaporizers where you get a liquid combustible form for very quick delivery into bloodstream via inhaling, like an e-cig (I haven’t researched the potential carcinogenic effects of this though).
-You can get topical creams or and vaporizers here.
 Apparently the topical creams work great for eczema and psoriasis.

 The effects should last a couple of hours.
 If you’re using it for chronic anxiety, I’d recommend also using adrenal support and possibly some neurotransmitter support.
 The great thing about CBD is that unlike THC, it won’t disrupt and suppress your feel-good neurotransmitters.

 In terms of potential bad side effects, I didn’t once come across anything negative about CBD oil in my extensive research.
 You should not use CBD during pregnancy because we don’t yet know how this impacts the fetus.
 The only unfavorable review I saw was one person who claimed it didn’t work.
 That’s a much safer profile than many FDA-approved pharmaceutical drugs.